|Elliott Sound Products||Project 150|

 Figure 4 - Final Single Band Parametric Equaliser

-Adding a buffer (U2) improves performance, but it is not essential, especially for a tone control.
+Adding a buffer (U2) improves performance but is not essential, especially for a tone control.
 The buffer between the boost/cut pot wiper and the Wien bridge minimises interaction between the boost/ cut pot and the Wien bridge.
 The interaction is a small frequency shift as the boost or cut pot is adjusted (this changes the resistance, and slightly alters the frequency).
 It also decreases the bridge feed impedance.
 It is needed if the bridge resistance values are kept low for minimum noise, but it's unlikely that there will be any audible difference that can't be corrected by the controls.
 R5 is included to prevent large transients if VR2 happens to go open-circuit momentarily, but it does not affect operation.

 Yet another option is to give the buffer (U2) a small amount of gain, and you can increase the Q and the amount of boost and cut without messing around with the capacitor values.
 The allowable gain is very small - typically no more than 1.2 and preferably closer to 1.1 (0.83dB).
 With a buffer gain of 1.1 (10k feedback, 100k to earth) maximum boost and cut is increased to 11.5dB.
 Excess gain will cause the circuit to become unstable (an oscillator).
 This is irksome, and it's far better to add the extra resistor to the final stage as described above.
 Using a buffer with gain is not recommended.

 Figure 5 - Single Band Parametric EQ Response